jonathanrgoh/jonathanrgoh.github.io/_posts/2019-12-26-jon-goh-site-launched.md

 ---
 layout: post
-title: "Hank Quinlan, Horrible Cop, Launches Site"
+title: "Jon Goh, Launches Site"
-date: 2014-04-30
+date: 2019-12-26
 ---

-Well.
-Finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+Cool that I got my first blog post on my website.
+The blog on my static site is powered by [Jekyll](http://jekyllrb.com) and I can use HTML/Markdown to author my posts.